Company setup

 After the Emirates ID is in hand, corporate-tax registration with the UAE Federal Tax Authority is filed.
 Our accountant team handles this.

-The registration is required within nine months of the close of the company’s first financial period, under Federal Decree-Law 47 of 2022 (the UAE Corporate Tax Law).
-The registration step requires the founder’s Emirates ID and is filed via the FTA’s EmaraTax portal.
+Corporate-tax registration is due within three months of the company being established — for entities set up on or after 1 March 2024, including free zone companies — under FTA Decision No. 3 of 2024.
+The corporate-tax return itself is filed separately, within nine months of the end of the first financial period (under Federal Decree-Law 47 of 2022, the UAE Corporate Tax Law).
+The registration step requires the owner's Emirates ID and is filed via the FTA's EmaraTax portal.

-For freezone companies that meet specific conditions, the Qualifying Free Zone Person (QFZP) 0% pathway under Ministerial Decision 229 of 2025 may apply to qualifying income.
-Many founder-stage companies in their first two to three years also qualify for Small Business Relief under Ministerial Decision 73 of 2023 if revenue is under AED 3 million.
+For free zone companies that meet specific conditions, the Qualifying Free Zone Person (QFZP) 0% pathway under Ministerial Decision 229 of 2025 may apply to qualifying income.
+Many early-stage companies also qualify for Small Business Relief under Ministerial Decision 73 of 2023 if revenue is under AED 3 million — available for tax periods ending on or before 31 December 2026.

-For the deeper detail, see UAE Corporate Tax for Foreign Founders and Qualifying Free Zone Income Explained.
+For the deeper detail, see UAE Corporate Tax for Foreign-Owned Entities and Qualifying Free Zone Income Explained.

 The bank account — and why it can open quickly